pace-neutrons/Horace/documentation/add/13_Symmetry_operations_and_algorithms.md

 ## `cut` with `Symop`

-The idea of symmetrisation which uses `cut` with `Symop` is based on the fact that `cut` uses `line_proj` method `transform_pix_to_image` to take pixels in Crystal Cartesian coordinate system and transform them into image coordinate system.
+The idea of symmetrisation which uses `cut` with `Symop` is based on the similarity of transformation used by `line_proj` and `Symop`. `cut` uses `line_proj` method `transform_pix_to_image` to take pixels in Crystal Cartesian (CC) coordinate system and transform them into image coordinate system.
 Then pixels are binned using image's `axes_block` to obtain target image and sorted according to the image bins for next cuts to be able to use pixels preselection.

 `tranform_pix_to_image` method of `line_proj` modifies pixels using simple matrix expression: